krisfur/raylib-template/README.md

 ## License

 This template is provided as-is for educational and development purposes.

+### Missing Assets?

+If you see errors about missing files (e.g., `resources/click.wav`), make sure the `resources` folder exists next to your executable.
+CMake will copy it automatically when you build, but if you move the executable, copy the `resources` folder as well.